-J. Robert Oppenheimer: physicist and father of the atomic bomb
+Biography of Julius Robert Oppenheimer, father of the atomic bomb

-J. Robert Oppenheimer: physicist and father of the atomic bomb
+Biography of Julius Robert Oppenheimer, father of the atomic bomb

 Robert Oppenheimer, whose full name was Julius Robert Oppenheimer, was born on April 22, 1904 in New York City, United States.
-He was a leading American theoretical physicist and a key figure in the development of the atomic bomb during World War II, commonly known as "the father of the atomic bomb."
+He was a prominent American theoretical physicist and a key figure in the development of the atomic bomb during World War II, commonly known as "the father of the atomic bomb".

 Oppenheimer was born into a wealthy Jewish family.
 He showed an early interest in science and excelled academically from his youth.
-He studied chemistry at Harvard University, but later switched to physics.
-Subsequently, he earned his PhD at the University of Göttingen in Germany, where he worked with leading physicists such as Max Born and Wolfgang Pauli.
+He studied chemistry at Harvard University but later switched to physics.
+He subsequently earned his PhD at the University of Göttingen in Germany, where he worked with prominent physicists such as Max Born and Wolfgang Pauli.

 In the 1930s, Oppenheimer made important contributions to theoretical physics, particularly in the fields of quantum mechanics and quantum field theory.
 He became a professor at the University of California, Berkeley, and played a vital role in establishing the Berkeley Radiation Laboratory.